devyanithipe/Coffee-Shop-Sales/README.md

-# Coffee-Shop-Sales
-Coffee Shop Sales Analysis Power BI project analyzing coffee shop sales across multiple outlets.
-Features include monthly/weekly sales tracking, top ten products, weekend vs. weekday sales, and daily sales.
-Gain insights into trends, peak periods, and product popularity.
-Easy setup and customizable for your data.
+**Coffee Shop Sales Analysis**
+This Power BI project provides an in-depth analysis of a coffee shop's sales data.
+The project includes detailed visualizations and insights to help understand sales trends and performance across multiple outlets.
+Key features of this project are:

+**Features**

+**Monthly and Weekly Sales Analysis:**

+1.Track and visualize sales trends on a monthly and weekly basis.
+2.Identify peak sales periods and trends over time.

+**Top Ten Products:**

+1.Determine and visualize the top ten best-selling products.
+2.Gain insights into product popularity and customer preferences.

+**Sales Comparison - Weekends vs. Weekdays:**

+1.Analyze and compare sales performance on weekends and weekdays.
+2.Identify differences in customer behavior and sales patterns.

+**Daily Sales Tracking:**

+Monitor and visualize sales performance on a daily basis.
+Understand daily fluctuations and identify patterns.

+**Multiple Outlet Analysis:**

+Compare sales data across multiple coffee shop locations.
+Identify top-performing outlets and areas for improvement.